Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 • Structured settlements

-When attorneys understand how to apply the present value formula and compare future value vs present value, they can better evaluate financial outcomes and advocate for their clients.
+When attorneys compare future value vs present value, they can judge financial outcomes more accurately and advocate more effectively for clients.

 • $100,000 lump sum paid today